Weekend Wood Shop

 Observations on the 'Final Build':

-If you look at the economics, I spent $80 on wood, $20 on a new router bit, and about 15 hours of labor.
-I could have bought a similar board at Williams-Sonoma for $120.
+If you look at the economics, I spent about eighty bucks on wood, twenty on a new router bit, and a few weekends of labor.
+I could have bought a similar board at a high-end kitchen store for a hundred and twenty.
 From a pure ROI perspective, it’s a disaster.
 But from a mental health perspective?
-It’s the best investment I’ve made since I started working from home.
+It’s the best investment I’ve made since I started working from home full-time.
 There is something profoundly satisfying about creating a physical object that will likely outlast my current laptop.

 If you're sitting in your garage looking at a pile of 2x4s and wondering where to start, don't start with a bookshelf.
 Start with something small that requires precision.
-Grab some actual blueprints—whether it's from TedsWoodworking or even some outdoor stuff from My Shed Plans if you're looking to reclaim your garage space from the lawnmower.
+Grab some actual blueprints—I swear by TedsWoodworking because having 16,000 plans means I can always find a project that fits my current (limited) skill level.
+If you're more into the 'outdoor' vibe, My Shed Plans is also a solid resource for bigger structural stuff.
 Just stop winging it.
-Your sanity (and your scrap pile) will thank you.
+Your sanity and your scrap pile will thank you.

 I’m currently eyeing a coffee table project next.
 I’ve already bought the wood, and I’ve only measured it three times so far.
-Wish me luck—or at least wish my table saw blade stays sharp.
+Wish me luck—or at least wish that my table saw blade stays sharp and my glue stays wet just long enough for the next big assembly.